 Advanced practice in the production of a newspaper, with practical experience on the college newspaper.
 Course to include theory and practice in news editing, headline writing, page design, photographic theory and graphic arts processes.
 Weekly critiques of college newspaper to be included.
 Subsequent enrollment in additional semesters will provide the student an opportunity for additional skill and competency development within the subject matter.
 May be taken a total of four times.
 36 hours lecture and 54 hours laboratory.
+(TBA option)

-JOU-200 - Journalism Work Experience
+JOU-200 - Journalism Work Experience 1-2-3-4 units CSU

-Advisory: Students should have paid or voluntary employment.
-This course is designed to coordinate the student's occupational onthe-job training with related classroom instruction.
+This course is designed to coordinate the student's occupational on-the-job training with related classroom instruction.
 Students enrolled in this occupational work experience course must be employed in a field related to the work experience subject area.
 Students may earn up to four (4) units each semester for a maximum of 16 units of work experience.
 No more than 20 hours per week may be applied toward the work requirement.
 18 hours lecture.
 Additionally, 60 hours of volunteer work or 75 hours of paid work is required for each unit.